stephskardal/rails_admin_import/README.md

 end
 ```

-You could for example set an attribute on a Devise User model to skip checking for a password when importing a new model.
+For example, you could

-You could also download a file based on a URL from the import file and set a Paperclip file attribute on the model.
+* Set an attribute on a Devise User model to skip checking for a password when importing a new model.

-TODO: Write tests for import hooks.
+* Download a file based on a URL from the import file and set a Paperclip file attribute on the model.

 ## ORM: ActiveRecord and Mongoid